AHML47/SmartVision-drive/README.md

-# SmartVision-drive
+# SmartVision-Drive
 tsyp 11 ras challenge

 ## Project Description
-Smart Vision  is an innovative Heads-Up Display (HUD) designed to enhance road safety and optimize traffic flow, particularly in extreme weather conditions.
+SmartVision Drive is an innovative Heads-Up Display (HUD) designed to enhance road safety and optimize traffic flow, particularly in extreme weather conditions.
 This system leverages cutting-edge technologies, including AI, machine learning, computer vision, vehicle-to-vehicle communication, and IoT to provide real-time visualization of the road and deliver instructions to drivers.

 ## Installation
 The installation process  involves the following steps: